nemster/fund_manager/stokenet.md

 ;
 ```

+// TODO

 ## WeftWrapper

-### Create a WeftWrapper component for the "WEFT-XRD" position and pass it the ownership of an account
+### Create a WeftWrapper component for the "XRD@WEFT" position and pass it the ownership of an account
 ```
 CALL_METHOD
     Address("account_tdx_2_128vequruas26gq3we8u7wsqdrswtydh357x98444fdg3agfy5m0y9d")